aws-quickstart/quickstart-cloudstax-cache/README.md

+# quickstart-cloudstax-cache
-# CloudStax Cache for Redis on the AWS Cloud
+## CloudStax Cache for Redis on the AWS Cloud

 This Quick Start deploys CloudStax Cache for Redis into an AWS Cloud configuration of your choice.